GreptimeTeam/docs/docs/user-guide/logs/write-logs.md

 ```

 It is recommended to use `dissect` or `regex` processor to split the input line into fields first and then process the fields accordingly.

+## Example

+Please refer to the "Writing Logs" section in the [Quick Start](quick-start.md#write-logs) guide for an example.